 Make a Gift

-Consulting Services Foundation (CSF) is a an IRS Certified 501(c)3 organization authorized to accept tax deductible contributions.
-CSF is enabled by donor gifts from individuals, churches, foundations and sources wishing to support the work and work of the Church.
-Please contact Bebo Elkin at (601) 259-9394, or by using the form above, or mailing a gift to:
+Consulting Services Foundation (CSF) is an IRS Certified 501(c)3 organization authorized to accept tax-deductible contributions.
+CSF is enabled by donor gifts from individuals, churches, foundations, and sources wishing to support the work and work of the Church.
+Please contact Bebo Elkin at (601) 259-9394 or by using the form above or mailing a gift to: